Connecting Students with Basic Needs and Financial Resources

 Being a college student is challenging, and right now things are more challenging than ever.
 To continue focusing on your school, career, and graduation goals, you may need resources for yourself or your family.
 There are a number of them available here at Western as well as within the La Crosse and surrounding communities.
-Click the county names near the top of this page to find resources in your area.
-Make sure to review the COVID-19 resource information below, too!
+Click the county names to find resources in your area:

 Western staff members are here to help you navigate the options, including those for food, child care, housing, transportation, health, and much, much more.
 If you would like personal help, please complete the online form and a Western expert will be in touch with you in 2-3 business days.

 Watch this video to see how Western can help you with basic needs and financial resources.

 This food pantry is designed to meet the immediate food needs of Western students by providing them with access to perishable and non-perishable food items, hygiene items, school items, diapers, and information on local resources.
 This service is open to all Western students with a valid student ID.
 Learn More about the Cavalier Cupboard.

 The YWCA provides child care services on Western's La Crosse Campus.
 Located at 419 9th Street North, the YWCA Child Center is open to Western faculty, staff, and students, as well as the general public.
 Full- or part-time care is provided for children ages 6-weeks to 5 years old.

 To learn more about the YWCA childcare program, visit the YWCA website or contact:

 La Crosse, WI 54601

 If you experience an unexpected financial hardship, Emergency Funding is available.
 Covered expenses may include dependent care, gas, background checks, limited tuition, medical expenses, utilities, vehicle repairs, food, and housing.
 Please complete the Student Resource Request form to apply for this funding.